Python-PyQt/PyQt6-Docs/docs/introduction.rst

   manage the translation of those strings.

-The `DBus <http://www.freedesktop.org/wiki/Software/DBusBindings>`__ support module is installed as :sip:ref:`dbus.mainloop.pyqt6`.
-This module provides support for the Qt event loop in the same way that the :sip:ref:`dbus.mainloop.glib` included with the standard ``dbus-python`` bindings package provides support for the GLib event loop.
+The `DBus <http://www.freedesktop.org/wiki/Software/DBusBindings>`__ support module is installed as ``dbus.mainloop.pyqt6``.
+This module provides support for the Qt event loop in the same way that the ``dbus.mainloop.glib`` included with the standard ``dbus-python`` bindings package provides support for the GLib event loop.
 The API is described in :ref:`ref-dbus`.
 It is only available if the ``dbus-python`` v0.80 (or later) bindings package is installed.
 The :sip:ref:`~PyQt6.QtDBus` module provides a more Qt-like interface to DBus.

 PyQt6 includes a large number of examples.
 These are ports to Python of many of the C++ examples provided with Qt.
 They can be found in the